Du temps: Music video

 The music video generally received positive reviews from critics.
-To French magazine Têtu it "is, in its general aesthetics, much closer to the star's latest videos (...).
+To French magazine Têtu, it was "in its general aesthetics, much closer to the star's latest videos (...).
 In addition to the choreography, the clip of "Du temps" contains scenes of Mylène Farmer who appears natural, in her daily life.
 One way for the singer to lift the veil on (part of) her privacy and to twist the blow to critics who accuse her of being too remote".
 The choreography was described as "superb" by Musiqueradio.com, and "electro, modern and sexy" by Ninapeople.com.
 Journalist Benoît Cachin considered the video as "quite simple", but "interesting" since inclusion of images of intimate moments, "in which the star reveals herself a little, provide (finally?) a very human side to the whole."

 Critical reception

 The song received mostly positive reviews, but also some strong criticism, and became immediately successful on the digital platforms of download.
 Suite101 site noted that "the song fully satisfy [Farmer's] fans and irritates the others", and that "in two days, it is in the top three sales on !Tunes".
 Cachin considered it a "likable" and "well done" song in which the singer seems to "send a message of hope to his lover", but the journalist added that the song does not surprise Farmer's fans.